-14. Damage or Destruction
+32. Americans with Disabilities Act; Unruh Civil Rights Act; Disabled Persons Act

+This Item is included in any Agreement because it is the law, and while the Agreement does not restrict the Grazing Operator and does apply to pastures, this does point out that law prohibits discrimination based on disability and does stipulate that the Grazing Operator cannot discriminate against their employees.

+33. Property Damage

 Specify policies for the livestock, payment credits, and future use of the property if the property is damaged by an act of nature vs. vandalism vs. the fault of the Grazing Operator.
-The same policies would apply as were described in Agreement Item 3d.
+The same policies would apply as were described in Agreement Guidance Item 3.
 Early Termination, above.

-15. Condemnation

-Detail what happens to the license and payments if the property is taken under eminent domain.
+34. Fire and Casualty Damages

+Specify policies for the livestock, payment credits, and future use of the property if the property is damaged by a fire.
+The same policies would apply as were described in Agreement Guidance Item 3.
+Early Termination, above.

+35. Losses

+Specify policies (if any) for handing loss of livestock or personal property from the property.

-16. Removal of Personal Property
+36. Disposition of Licensee’s Personal Property

-Dates should be specified for which Grazing Operator should remove personal property and temporary improvements and should generally occur prior to or upon termination of the agreement.
+Dates should be specified for which Grazing Operator should remove personal property and temporary improvements and should generally occur prior to or upon termination of the Agreement.
+Generally, this is 30 days.

-17. Dispute Resolution
+37. Recovery of Legal Fees

-Include details of how disputes will be handled including attorneys’ fees and potential appeals.
+Include details of how disputes will be handled including attorney fees and potential appeals.

-18. Notices and Communications
+38. Notices and Communications

-Describe how communication will be conducted between the parties and include contact information for all involved parties.
+Describe how communication will be conducted between the Parties and include contact information for all involved Parties.

+Section 2 – Standard Provisions

+The Standard Provisions section of the Agreement outlines the general terms and conditions that apply to all contracts.
+The items in this section are not negotiable and are not tailored to individual situations, unlike the items in Section 1, many of which may be tailored to individual Grazing Operators, Landlords, agencies, and contexts.

 VIII.
 GUIDANCE FOR USE OF THE MANAGEMENT ACTION PLAN TEMPLATE